A New Monte Carlo Based Algorithm for the Gaussian Process Classification Problem: Simulation Experiments

-From the runs we note the following observations: \begin{itemize} \item The runs of both the new method and the TITSIAS method lead to very close probability estimates for all the test patterns and all the runs (typically an absolute error between TITSIAS probability estimates and the proposed method's estimates of less than $10^{-4}$). \item Both methods lead to very similar mean absolute error with respect to the true posterior error.
+From the runs we note the following observations: \begin{itemize} \item The runs of all methods lead to close probability estimates for all the test patterns and all the runs (typically an absolute error between the probability estimates and the median of probability estimates is of the order $10^{-3}$).
+The exception is with HMC, which is a further from the other algorithms' estimates. \item All methods lead to very similar mean absolute error with respect to the Bayesian posterior error.
 This error is also fairly low, especially if the size of the training set is large.
 This is an indication that the source of the descrepancy is probably the finite-sampled-ness of the training set, rather than an inadequacy of the GPC model. \item The TITSIAS method was considerably slower for hyperparameter sets 4) and 6), and a little slower for hyperparameter sets 3) and 5).
-Even though we had fixed the number of iterations for all hyperparameter sets (at 100,000), it took about ten times as much to complete the run for sets 4) and 6) (compared to parameter sets 1) and 2) and compared to the proposed method).
+Even though we had fixed the number of iterations for all hyperparameter sets (at 50,000), it took about ten times as much to complete the run for sets 4) and 6) (compared to parameter sets 1) and 2) and compared to the other methods).
 It seems that lower values of $\alpha$ lead to much slower runs for the TITSIAS method.
-In contrast, the proposed Monte Carlo method yields similar speeds for all parameter sets. \item For both methods the runs take about a few minutes for a small problem (like $NTRAIN=NTEST=50$), and about ten minutes for a medium problem (like $NTRAIN=NTEST=200$).
+In contrast, the proposed Monte Carlo method yields similar speeds for all parameter sets.
+Also, the TITSIAS method did not converge for Problem 9 (the USPS problem).
+Even when reducing the number of samples to 10,000, it did not converge in more than 24 hours of a run. \item For most methods the runs take about a few minutes for a small problem (like $NTRAIN=NTEST=50$), and about ten minutes for a medium problem (like $NTRAIN=NTEST=200$).
 Of course, this is with the exception of the hyperparameter combinations that lead to slow runs for the TITSIAS method.
 For example for Problem 3 ($NTRAIN=NTEST=200$) the proposed method with $M=1,000,000$ took 12 minutes using Matlab on a computer featuring an Intel duo core I3 processor.
-Again, it is hard to perform an accurate speed comparison between both algorithms, because we do not know the ground truth. \end{itemize}
+Again, it is hard to perform an accurate speed comparison between the algorithms, because we do not know the ground truth. \item The marginal likelihood of the proposed Monte Carlo algorithm and the ESS algorithm are very close.
+However, the HMC algorithm produces a marginal likelihood that is somewhat different (often about 5 \% different, and for Problem 9 about 100 \% different from that of the other two algorithms).
+This indicates that it fell short of fully converging. \end{itemize}